lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     security(5) mechanisms(5) pkix(7) id-mod(0)
     id-mod-crmf2005-02(55) }
-    -- The import of EncryptedKey is added due to the updates made -- in CMP Updates [RFCAAAA].
+    -- The import of EncryptedKey is added due to the updates made -- in CMP Updates [RFC9480].
 EncryptedValue does not need to -- be imported anymore and is therefore removed here.

 CertificationRequest
 FROM PKCS-10
     {iso(1) identified-organization(3) dod(6) internet(1) security(5)
     mechanisms(5) pkix(7) id-mod(0) id-mod-pkcs10-2009(69)}
--- (specified in RFC 2986 with 1993 ASN.1 syntax and IMPLICIT
+-- (specified in [RFC2986] with 1993 ASN.1 syntax and IMPLICIT
 -- tags).
-Alternatively, implementers may directly include -- the [RFC2986] syntax in this module
+Alternatively, implementers may directly include -- the syntax of [RFC2986] in this module.

 localKeyId
 FROM PKCS-9
     {iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1) pkcs-9(9)
     modules(0) pkcs-9(1)}
-    -- The import of localKeyId is added due to the updates made in -- CMP Updates [RFCAAAA]
+    -- The import of localKeyId is added due to the updates made in -- CMP Updates [RFC9480]

 EnvelopedData, SignedData
 FROM CryptographicMessageSyntax-2009
     {iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1) pkcs-9(9)
     smime(16) modules(0) id-mod-cms-2004-02(41)}
-    -- The import of EnvelopedData and SignedData is added due to -- the updates made in CMP Updates [RFCAAAA]
+    -- The import of EnvelopedData and SignedData is added due to -- the updates made in CMP Updates [RFC9480]

 KEM-ALGORITHM
 FROM KEMAlgorithmInformation-2023  -- [RFC]